Hi, I’m Darrin Holtz owner of WNY Web Development. Today, I want to talk to you about how to implement an internal linking strategy on your website.

 Links vs Content

-For my recommendation, it’s different for every site.
+For my recommendation, internal linking is different for every site.
 So I can’t tell you exactly how many links you should have on your page.
 There’s so many things that go into that business decision.
 Generally, you know 50 to 200 or so is going to be about right for most websites.
 If you’re starting to get kind of over 300, it’s feeling like a lot, right?
 And there’s most likely something wrong there.
 So, with your top navigation, put your most important pages inside of your top navigation. and make sure that they’re accessible.
 Inside of the body of your content, you know, you’re going to have a little bit of a different strategy.

 Help Other Pages Rank Higher

 So with content.
-The way that you want to lay those out is generally within the top part of any individual piece of content. whether it’s a blog post or an HTML page.
+The way that you want to lay internal linking out is generally within the top part of any individual piece of content. whether it’s a blog post or an HTML page.
 You want to link to within the first link.
 You want to link to a very important page that you want to rank higher on the Internet, right?
 So, what are your top 10, 20 pages on your website?
 Put that into an excel sheet, and then in the beginning, link to one of those pages.
 And your secondary link, you also want to link to one of those pages.
 Once you get further down inside of your content.
 You’ll want to link to pages that are on the same level as that piece of content, right?
 So your first two pages.
 First two links you’re linking to pages that are kind of more important.
 That you’re trying to push authority to, your next ones on the same level.
 Then, further down, you’re going to want to link to, pages that are further inside of the site architecture.
 What that does is create this foundation that you can use to link throughout the website.
 It’s very very effective for Google.
 For the crawler, and it kind of makes sense from a hierarchy standpoint.
 So that, in a way, is internal linking in a nutshell, but there’s no hard and fast rules.
 And then you generally, inside of your content, you only want to link for every 50 to 150 words.
 You don’t want to put too many links.
 You don’t want to have too few links in there.
 50 to 150 words is about right.

 Internal Linking To Relevant Content